nielsvth/PIconnect/README.rst

 **PIServer**

-In case the default 'SINUSOID' and 'SINUSOIDU' tags do not exist on your PIserver.
+In case the default 'SINUSOID' and 'SINUSOIDU' tags do not exist on your PIserver:

-- `How do I generate sinusoid/sinusoidu data in Pi Server 2018? <https://pisquare.osisoft.com/s/question/0D51I00004UHjpQSAT/how-do-i-generate-sinusoidsinusoidu-data-in-pi-server-2018>`_.
+- `How do I generate sinusoid/sinusoidu data in Pi Server 2018? <https://pisquare.osisoft.com/s/question/0D51I00004UHjpQSAT/how-do-i-generate-sinusoidsinusoidu-data-in-pi-server-2018>`_

 .. code-block:: python